-We know they have already been raised/caught up because we see them in Heaven, before the throne of God wearing crowns of gold (Revelation 4:4).
-They have already been raised, judged and rewarded.
+In Revelation 5:9-10, we are presented with a group of blood bought, resurrected and raptured saints.
+We know they have already been raised/caught up, because we see them in Heaven, before the throne of God, and wearing crowns of gold (Revelation 4:4), because they have already been raised, judged, and rewarded.

 These redeemed people are praising the Lamb for two things.
 They are praising him for redeeming them with his blood, and they are praising him because they are looking forward to reigning on the earth with him.

 With all the filth and unrighteousness we see around us, it is a gross insult to him to even suggest that he is.
-It goes without speaking that those who belong to him are not reigning yet either, nor will they... until Heaven opens and Christ returns visibly and physically to this earth with all his saints.
+It goes without saying, that those who belong to him are not reigning yet either, nor will they... until Heaven opens and Christ returns visibly and physically to this earth, with all his saints.